twotoasters/TWTSideMenuViewController/README.md

 ### TODO

-- Built for the needs of one app and needs to be used more to find more requirements
+- Find additional requirements as the library is used in additional apps.
+(This initial version was built to meet the needs of a single app).
-- Better support for landscape
+- Add better support for landscape.
-- Lots of Testing
+- Add Tests

 ### Requirements

-Base SDK: iOS 7
+- Base SDK: iOS 7
-Deployment Target: iOS 6+
+- Deployment Target: iOS 6+

 ### Contact